5jt/dyalog-cookbook/manuscript/05-Configuration.md

 ∇
 ~~~

-Although both `MyLogger` and `Config` are global and not passed as arguments, it’s good practice to assign them this way rather then bury their creation somewhere down the stack.
+Although both `MyLogger` and `Config` are global and not passed as arguments, it’s good practice to assign them this way rather than bury their creation somewhere down the stack.
 This way it’s easy to see where they are set.

 A> # Specifying an INI file on the command line
 A>